Benefits of Dental Implants

 With dental implants you can:

 - Smile with confidence.
 Discolored or missing teeth can ruin your appearance.
-Implant supported restorations help increase your self-esteem.
+In addition, implant supported restorations help increase your self-esteem.

 - Express yourself clearly or simply be understood.
-Implants increase the retention and stability of your teeth.
+Not to mention, implants increase the retention and stability of your teeth.

 At SEDA Dental, the benefits most frequently cited by our dental implant patients are:

 - The replacement tooth looks, feels and functions like a natural tooth

 - Food tastes better and overall appetite is improved